vernon365/NRL-Try-Scorer-Prediction-Model/README.md

 # Install required packages
 pip install -r requirements.txt

-# start the server
+# Execute the Code
-python manage.py runserver
+Navigate to the Model Code folder and run the file linken_23582206.py